08/18/2018

-Around 20% of Americans don’t have a bank account*.
-But that doesn’t mean they can’t cash a pay check or insurance settlement check.
-There are many ways to cash a number of checks without having a bank account.
+An estimated 4.5% (around 6 million) of American households don’t have a bank account*.
+But that doesn’t mean they can’t cash government or payroll checks.
+There are many ways to cash a check without having a bank account.

 Can I cash a check without a bank account?

-Whether you’re a temporary or contract worker, and you have a payroll check, or an income tax refund check, you don’t have to go to a bank or need a bank account to cash it.
+Whether you’re a temporary or contract worker, if you have a payroll check or an income tax refund check, you don’t have to go to a bank or need a bank account to cash it.

 Just take it to your nearest Money Services location for it to be processed with our check cashing service.
-As we’re open evenings and weekends – unlike most bank branches – you can cash your check with us even if the bank is closed.
+We’re open evenings and weekends – unlike most bank branches – you can cash your check with us even if the bank is closed.

 Where can I cash a check without a bank account?

-There are a number of places and ways you can cash a check, including:
+There are several places and ways that you can cash a check without a bank account, including:

 What type of checks can be cashed without bank account?